wtsi-hgi/hgi-vault/doc/design.md

    of the vault relative to the current working directory ([see earlier](#vault-location)).

-2. When given a list of (at least one) paths to files, either relative or absolute, these will be hardlinked into the respective branch of the vault relative to each file ([see earlier](#vault-location)).
+2. When given a list of (at least one and no more than ten) paths to files, either relative or absolute, these will be hardlinked into the respective branch of the vault relative to each file ([see earlier](#vault-location)).

    Note that the files provided must be regular files (rather than directories or symlinks, etc.); non-regular files should be skipped over and logged as such to the user.
 Moreover, as the files provided as arguments may be arbitrary, it cannot be assumed that they belong in the same vault.

+   The list of files is restricted to, at most, ten (per invocation) to limit "abuse"; i.e., to nudge users to be mindful of what they annotate, rather than using arbitrary globs.

 Specifically, the hardlinking function should do the following for each regular file provided as an argument: